mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 tunneling non-transparent to at least most often the client.
-This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forwarding or more advance performance-optimizing services), and to do so using a secure communication channel between theirself and the proxy. {{I-D.kuehlewind-quic-substrate}} describes some of the use cases for using QUIC for proxying and tunneling.
+This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forwarding or more advance performance-optimizing services), and to do so using a secure communication channel between itself and the proxy. {{I-D.kuehlewind-quic-substrate}} describes some of the use cases for using QUIC for proxying and tunneling.